IntelliTect/Coalesce/docs/stacks/agnostic/generation.md

 .............................

     API Controllers
-        For each of your :ref:`EntityModels`, :ref:`CustomDTOs`, and :ref:`Services`, an API controller is created in the ``/Api/Generated`` directory of your web project.
+        For each of your [Entity Models](/modeling/model-types/entities.md), [Custom DTOs](/modeling/model-types/dtos.md), and [Services](/modeling/model-types/services.md), an API controller is created in the ``/Api/Generated`` directory of your web project.
 These controllers provide a number of endpoints for interacting with your data.

-        These controllers can be secured at a high level using :ref:`SecurityAttributes`, and when applicable to the type, with :ref:`DataSources` and :ref:`Behaviors`.
+        These controllers can be secured at a high level using [Security Attributes](/modeling/model-components/attributes/security-attribute.md), and when applicable to the type, with [Data Sources](/modeling/model-components/data-sources.md) and [Behaviors](/modeling/model-components/behaviors.md).

     C# DTOs
-        For each of your :ref:`EntityModels`, a C# DTO class is created.
+        For each of your [Entity Models](/modeling/model-types/entities.md), a C# DTO class is created.
 These classes are used to hold the data that will be serialized and sent to the client, as well as data that has been received from the client before it has been mapped back to your EF POCO class.

-        See :ref:`GenDTOs` for more information.
+        See [Generated C# DTOs](/stacks/agnostic/dtos.md) for more information.

 Vue
 ...

-An overview of the Vue stack can be found at :ref:`VueOverview`.
+An overview of the Vue stack can be found at [Vue Overview](/stacks/vue/overview.md).

 Knockout
 ........

-An overview of the Knockout stack can be found at :ref:`KoOverview`.
+An overview of the Knockout stack can be found at [Knockout Overview](/stacks/ko/overview.md).